Steve Madden

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate Steve Madden “Not Good Enough”.
 These are a few factors influencing its score:

-• It appears to use leather, and decorative feathers.
+• It appears to use leather, wool, and decorative exotic feather.

 Based on all publicly available information we’ve reviewed, we rate Steve Madden “Not Good Enough” overall.